SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 For example, the ``Int16`` integer type can hold any signed integer number between ``-32768`` and ``32767``.
-Trying to set a ``UInt16`` constant or variable to a number outside of this range causes an error:
+Trying to set an ``Int16`` constant or variable to a number outside of this range causes an error:

 .. testcode:: overflowOperatorsWillFailToOverflow